A long-acting injectable option for schizophrenia

 If schizophrenia is hard to manage because of missed doses, a long-acting injectable should be discussed.

-This page is information to help you ask questions — it is not medical advice, and you should never start, stop, or change a medication on your own.
-Bring these questions to your clinician.
+This page is here to help you know what to ask about.
+It is not medical advice, and you should never start, stop, or change a medication on your own.
+Bring these questions to a doctor who knows you.

-Copy a line and ask it — these are questions, never instructions to change treatment.
+Copy a line and ask it at your next visit.
+These are questions to start a conversation, not instructions to change your treatment.

 - If taking pills every day is hard, is a long-acting injectable an option for me?